WISE-Community/WISE-Tests/readme.md

     rspec spec/admin_login_spec.rb

+## Debugging Tests

+### Ruby Debug

-If you want to debug a test insert the following line in your spec test:
+If you want to debug a test with the console-based Ruby debugger insert the following line in your spec test:

     debugger